Sterling steadies after two consecutive days of losses | Business

 Sterling steadied against the dollar and euro on Thursday after two consecutive days of losses prompted by fears that the European Union might ban vaccine exports to Britain, which relies on them for its inoculation campaign.

-By 0900 GMT on Thursday, sterling traded flat against the dollar at $1.3684, and flat against the euro at 86.25 pence.
+By 1544 GMT on Thursday, sterling traded 0.3% higher against the dollar at $1.3723, and half a percent higher against the euro at 85.84 pence.
 Bets that Britain's rapid pace of vaccinations would lead to a faster economic rebound made sterling the best performing G10 currency against the dollar as recently as February, but it has since lost that perch.
 The pound climbed as high as $1.42 in February, and has lost 4% since.

 "While sterling has struggled lately, we note that its short-term financial fair value has improved vs the euro over the past two weeks, by more than 1%," said Petr Krpata, chief EMEA and IR strategist at ING.
 "With euro-sterling no longer being meaningfully undervalued (in fact now close to its fair value of 86.40 pence), this opens the door for further eventual declines in the cross towards our target of 85 pence.
 Short-term valuation is no longer a sterling headwind," he said.